svrooij/sonos2mqtt/README.md

 Generic commands:

-* `pauseall` - Pause all speakers know to the bridge.
+* `pauseall` - Pause all speakers known to the bridge.
 * `listalarms` - This will fetch all the current alarms and sends them to `sonos/alarms`.
 * `setalarm` - This allows you to set/unset an alarm.
 Requires json object with `id` and `enabled`
 * `notify` - Play a notification on all devices (and revert to current state) see [parameters](https://github.com/bencevans/node-sonos/blob/master/docs/sonos.md#sonossonosplaynotificationoptions)